+Jordan Import Requirements & Documentation.
 Jordan has made important reforms in trade liberalization in the past few years, and the government continues its efforts to improve the country’s trade and investment climate.
-However, U.S. firms should be aware that an importer still needs an import license to import products to the country, with both automatic and non-automatic licenses are issued mainly by the Ministry of Industry, Trade and Supply.
+However, U.S. firms should be aware that an importer still needs an import license to import products to the country, with both automatic and non-automatic licenses issued mainly by the Ministry of Industry, Trade and Supply, and with respect to some agricultural products the Ministry of Agriculture.

 Items that do not need an import license may require prior authorization by the appropriate government ministry.
 Any imported agricultural or food products may randomly be inspected and tested for human consumption.
 Virtually all prepared and mixed foods are tested at the border.
 The Jordan Food and Drug Administration (JFDA) has the authority to inspect food products at the retail and wholesale distribution levels.
 A representative may enter at any place and collect samples for testing.
 If a product fails to meet technical requirements or is found unfit for human consumption, it is removed from distribution channels and destroyed.